-STEP #1 – Login into DartBoard and select the "December Break Opportunities" tab.
+STEP #1 – Login into DartBoard and select the "Externship Program" tab on left hand navigation bar.

-STEP #2 – Research the opportunities for job shadows and short-term projects.
+STEP #2 – Research the opportunities for career days, job shadows and short-term projects.
 Develop a list of 3 – 5 hosts you would like to reach out to. **Contact one host at a time.
-If they have already accepted a student, then contact your next interested host.
+If they have already accepted a student, then contact your next host of interest.

-STEP #3 – Send the host an email requesting to do a job shadow or partake in a short-term project.
+STEP #3 – Send the host an email requesting to do a job shadow, short-term project or career day.

 Subject Line: Dartmouth College – December Break Opportunity